TRANTHANHDAT94/Umbrella_ESP8266/README.md

 # Umbrella_Javis
+### Push Webdesign to XAMPP
-### Copy the 'NodeMCU-and-RFID-RC522-IoT-Projects' to './.bitnami/stackman/machines/xampp/volumes/root/htdocs/'
+1. Copy the 'NodeMCU-and-RFID-RC522-IoT-Projects' to './.bitnami/stackman/machines/xampp/volumes/root/htdocs/'
+2. Run Database using SQL or MySQL with openning the directory using MOUNT

 ### Terminal command at debian XAMPP Terminal:
 1. Update debiand using: apt update